Gerridae: Evolution

+Molecular analysis suggest an origin of the family Gerridae about 128 Million years ago (Mya) in the Cretaceous, splitting from the sister group Veliidae, with whom they share a single origin of rowing as a locomotive mechanism.
+According on the transcriptome-based phylogeny, Gerridae is a monophyletic group.

 Wing polymorphism

 Wing polymorphism (i.e., the presence of multiple wing morphs in a given species) has independently evolved multiple times in Gerridae, as well as complete wing loss, something that has been important for the evolution of the variety in species we see today, and dispersal of Gerridae.
 The existence of wing polymorphism in a given species can be explained as a particular case oogenesis-flight syndrome.
 Following this rationale, which is commonly applied in insects, developing short wings provides the individual with the capacity to dedicate the energy stores that would usually be used for wing and wing muscle development to increasing egg production and reproducing early, ultimately enhancing the individual's fitness.
 The ability for one brood to have young with wings and the next not allows water striders to adapt to changing environments.
 Long, medium, short, and nonexistent wing forms are all necessary depending on the environment and season.
 Long wings allow for flight to a neighboring water body when one gets too crowded, but they can get wet and weigh a water strider down.
 Short wings may allow for short travel, but limit how far a gerrid can disperse.
 Nonexistent wings prevent a gerrid from being weighed down, but prevent dispersal.

 Wing polymorphism is common in the Gerridae despite most univoltine populations being completely apterous (wingless) or macropterous (with wings).
 Apterous populations of gerrids would be restricted to stable aquatic habitats that experience little change in environment, while macropterous populations can inhabit more changing, variable water supplies.
 Stable waters are usually large lakes and rivers, while unstable waters are generally small and seasonal.
 Gerrids produce winged forms for dispersal purposes and macropterous individuals are maintained due to their ability to survive in changing conditions.
 Wings are necessary if the body of water is likely to dry since the gerrid must fly to a new source of water.
 However, wingless forms are favored due to competition for ovarian development and wings and reproductive success is the main goal due to the selfish gene theory.
 Overwintering gerrids usually are macropterous, or with wings, so they can fly back to their aquatic habitat after winter.
 An environmental switch mechanism controls seasonal dimorphism observed in bivoltine species, or species having two broods per year.
 This switch mechanism is what helps determine whether or not a brood with wings will evolve.
 Temperature also plays an important role in photoperiodic switch.
 Temperatures signify the seasons and thus when wings are needed since they hibernate during winter.
 Ultimately, these switching mechanisms alter genetic alleles for wing characteristics, helping to maintain biological dispersal.